Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 My number 1 learning was that if you’re going to complete a project at high speed, you have to get the foundations right.
 That meant spending a significant amount of time early on making sure that everybody knew what they had to do, and creating a central project spreadsheet that acted as our guide.
 This extra time spent early on enabled us to work much more quickly throughout the rest of the week."

-9. Tell me about a time you saw a problem and took the initiative to solve it
+2.9 Tell me about a time you saw a problem and took the initiative to solve it↑

-Employers want to hire people that are problem solvers.
+Employers want to hire people who are problem-solvers.
 And so this question, or a version of it, tends to come up a lot.

 Let’s see how in the example answer below.